Banner Comun Subhome

 Overview

 International Cooperation (IC) is a facet of the Banco de España’s international relations.
-It is defined as the set of strategies, policies and measures aimed at promoting and providing for the transfer and exchange of knowledge, experience and good practices between the Banco de España and other central banks, supervisory and regulatory agencies, and international institutions with responsibilities in the monetary and financial area.
+It is defined as the set of strategies, policies and measures aimed at promoting and facilitating the transfer and exchange of knowledge, experience and good practices between the Banco de España and other central banks, supervisory and regulatory agencies and international institutions with responsibilities in the monetary and financial arena.

-International cooperation is pursued either bilaterally – involving activities conducted directly with the counterpart institution – or multilaterally, through the participation in activities promoted by other international institutions or agencies, including most notably the Center for Latin American Monetary Studies (CEMLA), the Association of Supervisors of Banks of the Americas (ASBA), the Executive Secretary of the Central American Monetary Council (SECMCA), the European Central Bank (ECB), the International Monetary Fund (IMF) and the World Bank (WB).
+International Cooperation is pursued either bilaterally – through activities conducted directly with the counterpart institution – or multilaterally, through the participation in activities promoted by other international institutions or agencies, most notably the Center for Latin American Monetary Studies (CEMLA), the Association of Supervisors of Banks of the Americas (ASBA), the Executive Secretary of the Central American Monetary Council (SECMCA), the European Central Bank (ECB), the International Monetary Fund (IMF) and the World Bank.

-The counterparts of the IC are central banks, supervisory agencies and international public institutions involved in the monetary and financial policies of third countries, with closely forged links in the case of the Latin American countries.
-Cooperation with the central banks of European Union candidate and potential candidate countries is essentially through joint Eurosystem programmes.
+The partners for IC are central banks, supervisory agencies and international public institutions involved in the monetary and financial policies of third countries, with closely forged links in the case of the Latin American countries.
+Cooperation with the central banks of EU candidate and potential candidate countries is essentially through joint Eurosystem programmes.

 Multimedia contacto 920x 518 - generica